Skip to main content

 Frequently Asked Questions

-- A full strip-and-rebuild family bathroom in SW11 runs £10,000-£18,000 at premium specification (Duravit sanitaryware, Crosswater brassware, large-format porcelain tiles, underfloor heating).
-Master en-suite during a loft conversion runs £6,000-£12,000.
-Downstairs cloakroom addition runs £4,500-£8,000.
-Adding an unvented cylinder upgrade during the renovation costs £2,500-£4,500.
-Soil stack replacement costs £700-£1,400.
-Fixed-price contract before any work starts.
+A full strip-and-rebuild family bathroom in SW11 is typically built to a premium specification with Duravit sanitaryware, Crosswater brassware, large-format porcelain tiles, and underfloor heating.
+Master en-suites during a loft conversion follow the same finish in a smaller footprint.
+Downstairs cloakroom additions are scoped separately, as are an unvented cylinder upgrade or soil stack replacement carried out at the same time.
+Fixed price confirmed after a free site visit, before any work starts.

-- Should I upgrade my hot water system during the Battersea bathroom?
+Should I upgrade my hot water system during the Battersea bathroom?

-- How long does a Battersea bathroom take?
+How long does a Battersea bathroom take?

-- Four to six weeks for a single bathroom strip-and-rebuild depending on specification and any underlying issues.
+Four to six weeks for a single bathroom strip-and-rebuild depending on specification and any underlying issues.
 Schedule is roughly: week 1 strip-out and structural work (joist reinforcement, soil stack replacement if needed), week 2 first-fix plumbing and electrics, week 3 waterproofing and tiling, week 4-5 second-fix and finishes.
-Add a week for combined work like hot water cylinder upgrade.
+Add a week for combined work like a hot water cylinder upgrade.
 Master en-suite additions during a loft conversion run within the larger 10-14 week loft programme.

-- Why hire All Well for a Battersea bathroom?
+Why hire All Well for a Battersea bathroom?

 Get a Free Quote for Your Battersea Bathroom Fitting